bplmaps/lmec-main-site/content/articles/one-year-of-remote-programming.md

 ### Education

 During the pandemic we've expanded the online resources available for teachers and students on our website.
-In particular, our K-12 teach-it-yourself program can be particularly useful for teachers or homeschoolers.
+In particular, our K-12 [teach-it-yourself](https://www.leventhalmap.org/education/k12/teach-it-yourself/) page can be particularly useful for teachers or homeschoolers.
+It's got links to our [Bending Lines educational activities](https://www.leventhalmap.org/digital-exhibitions/bending-lines/education-activities/), fully scripted versions of our most popular lessons, lesson plans, and map sets.

+Here's a spreadsheet of all our K-12 educational offerings for your use!
+Let us know if there's anything you'd like to teach that we don't have a resource for:

+<iframe class="airtable-embed" src="https://airtable.com/embed/shrUVzlo5NEbjYUss?backgroundColor=blue&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>